rmcelreath/rethinking/ERRATA.md

 page 42: Just below R code box 2.6, the text says that map requires a list of start values.
 It does not, as long as priors are provided for each parameter.
 And indeed the example in box 2.6 does not contain a list of start values.

+page 74: Just below R code box 4.2, the text says that the code samples random numbers between 1.0 and 1.1.
+This is incorrect, the code samples random numbers between 0 and 0.1.

 page 87: The marginal description of the model reads "mu ~ dnorm(156, 10)" but the model is Normal(178, 20).
 Same error on p 95 and in code 4.38.
 It is corrected in code 4.39.

 page 95-96: dnorm(156,100) should be dnorm(178,100) in both model presentation and then R code on top of page 96.